 🥬Over 1000mg of plant extracts (that's a LOT of antioxidants!)

-But could your routine caffeine fix be compromising your efforts to live healthily?
-In particular, much emphasis has been placed on the adverse effects caffeine may have on the body’s absorption of vitamins and minerals.
+Could your routine caffeine fix be compromising your efforts to live healthily?
 Read on to find out more.

 When it comes to vitamins, C, D and Zinc are some of the best known.
 But...